-- · Incoming and transfer students are asked to complete the Student Success online education portal, Not Anymore, prior to arriving on campus in August.
+All incoming and transfer students are asked to complete the Student Success online education portal, Not Anymore, prior to arriving on campus in August.
 The portal includes information on dating violence, domestic violence, sexual assault and stalking.
 In order to ensure that students completed the portal, we continued our partnership with the Wellness and Sport Sciences faculty to integrate the online portal into the educational curriculum of the WELL175 course, which is a course that most students are required to complete before graduation and often is taken during the student's first year on campus.
 Wellness faculty are requiring students to complete assignments relating to the content of the portal, are working to integrate information into the curriculum that students answered incorrectly during the posttest after completing the portal, and are encouraging individual and group discussions about sexual violence.
+Additionally, orientation leaders encouraged student completion of the portal through ongoing communication with students about the importance of the educational portals.
+808 MU students completed the Not Anymore program in 2019-2020.

-The Not Anymore program was completed by 1,299 MU students in 2018-2019. - During orientation, students are engaged in several programming efforts to build upon the content of the online education portal.
-These activities included: - A presentation by Elaine Pasqua, "Sex & Excess," that addresses alcohol, sexual assault and the party scene. - Inclusion of sexual-violence information in the campus safety presentation. - The University provides a first-six-weeks sexual violence education program in partnership with faculty, staff and student organizations.
-Many faculty offer students extra credit for participation, information is integrated into several department curriculums, students are approached by peer educators across campus, and educational workshops and awareness events are provided.
-A large focus of the first six weeks includes information about the Red Zone. - Athletics program: A presentation from the peer educators on healthy relationships during Teen Dating Violence Awareness Month was presented to all first-year athletes during the CHAMPS education program. - The Center for Health Education and Promotion had five trained student peer educators (trained by the YWCA, DVS and other local organizations) to provide ongoing educational workshops, interactive awareness events and conduct campus outreach.
-Passive education is provided in Stall Talk, our website and through social-media networks.
+- During orientation, students are engaged in several programming efforts to build upon the content of the online education portal.
+In 2019 these activities included: - The Center for Health Education and Promotion presented an orientation skit, "Millersville University: A Community of Respect at the Ville" - Certified Peer Educators. - Inclusion of sexual-violence information in the campus safety presentation. - The University provides a First 6 Weeks sexual violence education program in partnership with faculty, staff and student organizations.
+Many faculty members offer students extra credit for participation, information is integrated into several department curriculums, students are approached by peer educators across campus, and educational workshops and awareness events are provided.
+A large focus of the First 6 Weeks includes information about the Red Zone. - Athletics program: A presentation from the peer educators on healthy relationships during Teen Dating Violence Awareness Month was presented to all first-year athletes during the CHAMPS education program. - The Center for Health Education and Promotion had 11 trained student peer educators (trained by the YWCA, DVS and other local organizations) to provide ongoing educational workshops, interactive awareness events and conduct campus outreach.
+Passive education is provided in Stall Talk, our website, and through social media networks.